Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/index.md

 The usage of nested `ContinueWith(...)` callbacks allows us to sequence derived tasks and lazily compose their results without actually waiting for the entire process to complete.
 Calling `SelectMany(...)` will effectively produce a new higher-order task that has all the specified transformations encoded within it, and whose result can be observed once all of the underlying operations have finished.

-Having that extension method defined, we can use query syntax on tasks to write code similar to this:
+Having that extension method defined, we can use the query syntax on tasks to write code similar to this:

 ```csharp
 // Lazily compose tasks